 Similarly tagged OmniNerd content:

 - 2013 Astronomy Photograph Contest Winners, by VnutZ 6 months ago

-- Remove Chromatic Aberration With Lightroom, by markmcb almost 2 years ago
+- Remove Chromatic Aberration With Lightroom, by markmcb about 2 years ago

-- Managing A Large Photo Library With Lightroom, Dropbox, and Crashplan, by markmcb almost 2 years ago
+- Managing A Large Photo Library With Lightroom, Dropbox, and Crashplan, by markmcb about 2 years ago